-Dr. Philip Gruppuso, a Pediatric faculty member, research scientist, is a wonderful resource for Pediatric faculty, fellows and residents right here in our own department.
+Dr. Philip Gruppuso, a Pediatric faculty member, research scientist, is a wonderful resource for Pediatric faculty, fellows, and residents right here in our own department.
 Dr. Gruppuso is available to assist Pediatric investigators with development of statistical and research design, research plans for grant applications, and development of manuscripts.

-Contact Dr. Gruppuso to set up an appointment.

-Philip Gruppuso, MD Professor, Pediatric Endocrinology (401) 444-5504 Philip_gruppuso@brown.edu
+Contact Dr. Gruppuso to set up an appointment: Philip Gruppuso, MD Professor, Pediatric Endocrinology Philip\gruppuso@brown.edu

-Anarina Murillo, PhD, offers Biostatistical Support to Pediatric Faculty, Fellows and Residents.
-Her contact information is as follows:
+Ray Tanzer, PhD and Phin Has, MA offer Biostatistical Support to Pediatric Faculty, Fellows and Residents.
+Their contact information is: JTanzer@lifespan.org PHas1@lifespan.org